 "Mm, more," I whispered.
 Like so many things with Edward, this was another first.

 All too soon, he removed his mouth and trailed soft kisses along my arched neck.

 His hand firmly stroked down my side and over my hip to my thigh.
 Unexpectedly his hand traveled to just above my knee where with a quick yet gentle motion he tugged my legs apart and settled between them.
-Instinctively I curled my leg around his, trapping his body.
+Instinctively I curled my calf around his thigh, trapping his body.